thomasprost/akinoyusei.com/content/blog/improving-wordpress-security/index.md

 # Introduction

 You can find here a list of steps to improve security on a WordPress website.
 Most are simple to implement, though some might be a bit more time consuming / meant for tech-savvy people.
 This is not a complete review of all possibilities to secure a WordPress site, just knowledge that I have gathered over the years developing, hosting and maintaining websites for a wide range of clients.
 I am always surprised by how security is a second-class citizen in many projects and, hopefully, this article will help some developers and businesses better secure their WordPress website.
-**This is not an advertorial, all tools, plugins, ... cited here are ones that I have been using for a long time and trust.**

 ## Target